privateprep/coding-space-website/src/pages/programs/experience-level.md

           #### Ages 3-5

-          Combining hands-on activities with byte-sized digital exercises, preschool-aged coders will learn foundational coding concepts such as sequencing, pattern recognition, and logical thinking.
-This innovative approach ensures that our young learners not only gain early coding skills but also develop critical problem-solving abilities, setting the stage for a seamless transition to more advanced coding platforms as they grow.
+          Designed for preschool-aged learners, this engaging program introduces foundational computer science and engineering concepts through screen-free, hands-on activities.
+From building rockets to exploring foundational coding concepts with playful tools, young learners practice pattern recognition, logical thinking, problem-solving, and even early engineering principles.
+These core skills set the stage for a lifetime of innovation, creativity, and success in STEM and beyond.
   - type: buttons
     bgColor: "#faf6ee"
     fgColor: "#faf6ee"